ofiwg/libfabric/man/fi_cq.3.md

   highest performing wait object available, including custom wait mechanisms.
 Applications that select FI_WAIT_UNSPEC are not guaranteed to retrieve the underlying wait object.

-- *FI_WAIT_SET*
-: Indicates that the completion queue should use a wait set object to wait for completions.
-If specified, the wait_set field must reference an existing wait set object.

 - *FI_WAIT_FD*
 : Indicates that the CQ should use a file descriptor as its wait